LCA-ActivityBrowser/activity-browser/CONTRIBUTING.md

 - Creating new releases

 ### Reviewing pull-requests
-When reviewing a pull-request the following should be kept in mind:
+When reviewing a pull-request the below should be kept in mind.
+Consider that you're helping developers do better work and ensure the quality of AB, so be helpful; add/improve the basics and a milestone if they're missing.

+__Basics__
+- Is the title easy to understand for _users_?
+- Is the checklist completed and have no things been removed that are relevant?
+- Are the checklisted items correct? (e.g issues properly linked, correct label applied etc.)?

-- __Necessity__
+__Necessity__

-  Do we _need_ this change (e.g. is it from an open issue or clear from the pull-request why this is needed)?
+- Do we _need_ this change (e.g. is it from an open issue or clear from the pull-request why this is needed)?
-  Does this conflict with other planned changes?
+- Does this conflict with other planned changes?

-- __Code quality__
+__Code quality__

-  Is the code readable?
+- Is the code readable?
-  Do the comments make sense?
+- Do the comments make sense?
-  Is all the added code used?
+- Is all the added code used?
-  Is there still commented code that should be removed?
+- Is there still commented code that should be removed?
-  Do the tests succeed and should new tests be added?
+- Do the tests succeed and should new tests be added?

-- __Functionality__
+__Functionality__

-  Try the new changes on your machine, does it do what it is supposed to do?
+- Try the new changes on your machine, does it do what it is supposed to do?
-  Has nothing else accidentally broken because of this change?
+- Has nothing else accidentally broken because of this change?
-  Try to abuse/break the new changes, better to find problems now than to have users find them.
+- Try to abuse/break the new changes, better to find problems now than to have users find them.

 ### Planning bug-fixes and new features
 The AB team should schedule and prioritize bug-fixes and new features to be added to AB.